breadcat/blog.minskio.co.uk/content/quotes.md

 >Me?
 The one person I trusted most? <!-- poorly drawn lines -->

+>Meeting Disconnected.
+The AI detected an unexpected loved one. <!-- boy boy prison commentary -->

 >Monster Island's actually a peninsula <!-- the simpsons -->

 >More similar than different <!-- travel man -->